 We are a diverse team of people from all over the world.
 You might know us for our Open Source EDA projects.
 At YosysHQ we come together to improve the Open Source EDA ecosystem, and provide commercial products and services to professional users of our projects.

-If you’re interested in joining a friendly, independent and remote team, please get in contact.
+If you’re interested in joining a friendly, independent and remote team, please take a look at our Jobs page.

 N. Engelhardt (they/them), CEO